carsonsch/CS-441/README.md

 # CS-441
 This is my parser written in Racket for the supplied grammar.
+I did not use any LLMs while writing the parser, so I don't have a file of prompts to turn in.

 My references used while writing this parser: